 Most employers give their employees admission tickets for the days that the employee works.
 If you are hired to work for a State Fair department, you will be given admission to the fair.
 If a vendor hires you, please check with them.

-The jobs at various fairgrounds events are filled by State Fair employees who have worked during the fair.
+The jobs at various fairgrounds events are filled by State Fair employees who have previously worked during the fair.
 If you are interested in working at events, you might want to request a referral for a fair-time position with a State Fair department.
-Please keep in mind that we cannot guarantee that you will be hired to work events.
+Please keep in mind that we cannot guarantee you will be hired to work events.

 You can contact our employment department at firstname.lastname@example.org.